megseekosh/babble_corpus/README.md

 - number of clips by child
 - total number of clips in this part
 - histogram of the length of utterances in this part

+## utt_and_clip_duration

+Script to retrieve :

+- at the clip level (max 500ms):
+  - mean duration
+  - sd of duration
+  - min clip duration
+  - max clip duration

+- at the utterance level:
+  - mean duration
+  - sd of duration
+  - min utt duration
+  - max utt duration